-Setting up your approval process in Use our ClickUp affiliate link! in a way that works best for your team is CRUCIAL to keep everyone on the same page and Use our Make affiliate link! sure small mistakes don’t slip through the cracks.
+Setting up your approval process in Use our ClickUp affiliate link! in a way that works best for your team is CRUCIAL to keep everyone on the same page and make sure small mistakes don’t slip through the cracks.

 Here are 7 Different Methods for Organizing your Approval Process inside ClickUp: